conduition/conduition.io/source/_posts/fast-slh-dsa.md

 | Signing (root tree cached) | 216 ms | 175 ms | 107 ms | 57 ms |
 | Verification | 0.257 ms | 0.242 ms | 0.234 ms | 0.233 ms |

 \* Note: I did not devote the time to implement vectorization for the verification algorithm, which is why we see so little change to the verification runtime when SIMD instructions are enabled.
-But PQClean did implement vectorized verification, and we'll see their performance results soon.
+But the SPHINCS+ team did implement vectorized verification, and we'll see their performance results soon.

 Vectorization is possible for SHA3 parameter sets, but it is much more efficient and much easier to write for SHA2.
 This is because SHA3 uses a more complex permutation function which acts on 3-d arrays of bits, whereas SHA2 operates on an array of simple 32-bit integers.
 As I do not have unlimited free time, I chose not to implement SHA3 vectorization.
-For the curious, [check out PQClean's SHA3 vectorization code](https://github.com/PQClean/PQClean/blob/2cc64716044832eea747234ddbffc06746ab815d/common/keccak4x/KeccakP-1600-times4-SIMD256.c).
+For the curious, [check out the reference implementation's SHA3 vectorization code](https://github.com/sphincs/sphincsplus/blob/7ec789ace6874d875f4bb84cb61b81155398167e/shake-avx2/keccak4x/KeccakP-1600-times4-SIMD256.c).

 Blessedly, vector instructions are available on almost every CPU these days.
 [The Steam hardware survey](https://store.steampowered.com/hwsurvey) is probably the most useful source of data available online to better understand the availability of these sorts of features, although it is obviously biased in that its data is sourced almost exclusively from gaming PCs.